 Kevin Harmon, LCSW, received his Bachelor's Degree in Psychology and Master's of Social Work from BYU.
 He has experience working with many ages and conditions, primarily working with mental health and substance abuse issues.
 He primarily uses Solution-Focused Therapy and Cognitive-Behavioral Therapy approaches and also utilizes other approaches such as EMDR and Reality Therapy.
 Kevin speaks Spanish and is able to work with Spanish-speaking clients.
 He's known for his humor and kindness and loves to help those in need.

-He has been married for over 5 years and has two adorable sons.
+He has been married for about 10 years and has three adorable sons.
 He loves to spend time with his family doing all sorts of fun things: reading, watching movies, playing board games, playing card games, listening to music, running, hiking, writing, etc.

 Hanna is from Wyoming, which means she loves everything outdoors, anything from rock climbing to camping.
 Hanna enjoys being in nature.
 She is also working on developing her baking skills with the goal of one day perfecting her cinnamon rolls.

 Lanice Hollingsworth, LCSW has been a therapist since 1996 and working at WBH since 1999.
 She is EMDR Certified is an EMDRIA Approved Consultant and has been using EMDR since 2010.
 Lanice provides consultation to WBH clinicians who are working towards becoming trained and certified in EMDR.
 Lanice loves to work with adolescents, adults, couples, and families and specializes in trauma, childhood abuse, sexual assault, and behavior problems.
 Lanice has a lot of experience working with sexual abuse/assault victims and perpetrators and does some work specifically with this population on the side.